 Students must maintain a clinical preceptor daily log.
-The clinical log will be completed daily, verifying the date, contact hours covered each day; the log must be initialed on a daily basis by the participating students' clinical preceptor for the day.
+The clinical log will be completed daily, verifying the date and contact hours covered each day.
+The log must be initialed daily by the participating student's clinical preceptor for the day.
 At designated intervals, students must submit all completed, signed clinical documentation to the Clinical Coordinator.
 It is the responsibility of the student to keep the clinical documentation updated and to obtain required signatures.
 Failure to do so may result in a lowering of the final course grade.